smallhadroncollider/taskell/README.md

 There are usually bottles (binaries) available for High Sierra and Sierra.
 If these are not available for your computer, Homebrew will build Taskell from scratch using [Stack](https://docs.haskellstack.org/), which can take a while, particularly on older machines.
 Occasionally the build fails the first time, but usually works on a second attempt.

+**Note**: Until taskell is [supported by `homebrew-core`](https://github.com/Homebrew/homebrew-core/pull/27703), the Homebrew formula will not be updated for patch updates (e.g. 1.1.0 to 1.1.1), only minor updates (e.g. 1.1.0 to 1.2.0).

 ### Debian/Ubuntu

 [A `.deb` package is available for Debian/Ubuntu](https://github.com/smallhadroncollider/taskell/releases).
 Download it and install with `dpkg -i <package-name>`.